Recently updated on November 25th, 2025 at 11:07 pm

 1. Reduce Violence

-Civil protective orders (such as a Domestic Violence Protection Order, an Anti-harassment Protection Order, a Sexual Assault Protection Order) are effective in reducing violence and harassment.
-For example, for half the women in the sample studied, a protective order stopped the violence.
+Domestic Violence Protection (restraining) Order and restraining orders in general are effective in reducing violence and harassment.
+For half the women in the sample studied, a protective (restraining) order stopped the violence.
 For the other half, the orders significantly reduced violence and abuse.

 Cost Effective